Articles & Videos

 If you’re interested in learning more about ATSIMA, head to the website: https://atsima.com

-The filming of these videos took place at the Firefly Education campus, which is located on Gubbi Gubbi/Kabi Kabi Country.
+The filming of these videos took place at Firefly Education’s head office, which is located on Gubbi Gubbi/Kabi Kabi Country.
 Professor Chris Matthews is from the Quandamooka people of Minjerribah (Stradbroke Island).
 We acknowledge the interconnected networks that have existed between Aboriginal and Torres Strait Islander peoples from these Countries for tens of thousands of years.
 We pay our respects to the Elders past, present and emerging.